Clustering Markov Decision Processes For Continual Transfer: Experiments

 \subsubsection{Time Comparisons}

-In this section we look at the effect of the $T$ parameter on performance.
-Recall that the $T$ parameter affects both the clustering algorithm Search-Clustering and EXP-3-Transfer.
-We performed experiments with $7$ different combinations of previous MDPs and MDP complexity.
-The results are more or less identical, and so we present only two graphs in Figure \ref{fig_time_all} for the most complex and the least complex transfer problem we have considered.
-We relegate the remaining graphs for the rest of the experiments to Appendix \ref{app_timeComp} since these two figures are representative of the other graphs.
-As they show, the curve for EXP-3-Transfer with parameter $T$ lies above the curves of EXP-3-Transfer with parameter $T' > T$.
-This confirms that setting this parameter is actually important.
+Finally we examine the effect of the $T$ parameter on performance on the original surveillance domain.
+Recall that the $T$ parameter affects both the clustering algorithm Search-Clustering and EXP-3-Transfer, and is the time duration in terms of the number of episodes over which the transfer procedure is run.
+We performed experiments with $7$ different combinations of numbers of previous MDPs and MDP complexity.
+The results of these are all qualitatively similar, and so we present only two graphs in Figure \ref{fig_time_all} for the most complex and the least complex transfer problem we have considered.
+We relegate the remaining graphs for the rest of the experiments to Appendix \ref{app_timeComp}.

+As these results show, the performance curve for EXP-3-Transfer with parameter $T$ lies above the curves of EXP-3-Transfer with parameter $T' > T$, for any $t \leq T$.
+This illustrates the effect of optimising transfer performance for a set time duration.